You will be searching for reasons to make this delicious red velvet bundt cake. Luckily, this bundt cake recipe is so quick and easy to make.

 First, you must grease and coat your bundt pan.
 There are many different tricks on coating your pan.
 Some say flour, while others insist on sugar.
 For chocolate bundt cakes, some people swear you should only use cocoa powder.

 I am a fan of using flour.
 It gives your batter something with texture to climb and get a good rise from and can keep your cake from sticking to the pan - provided you left an even coating around the cake.

 Using cocoa powder is a good idea with chocolate cakes, but depending on the look you are going for, it might make the outside of your cake look too dark, especially compared to the interior of the cake itself.
 Not entirely a bad thing, but you can easily lose the details of some designs if it's too dark.
 I recommend blending cocoa powder and flour together instead.

 Next, you need to let your red velvet bundt cake rest.
 This is so important!
 As the cake cools slightly, it will naturally begin to pull away from the pan a bit and want to release.
-Waiting 10 – 15 minutes seems to be the golden wait time.
+Waiting 10 - 15 minutes is the golden wait period.

-Now, give the cake a few hardy taps along the bottom and its sides.
+Now, give the cake a few hardy taps along the bottom and its sides against your counter.
 This helps to loosen any stubborn areas.
-You don’t want to get crazy whacking it.
+You don't want to get crazy whacking it.
 Just a few sturdy taps will do.

 Finally, turn it onto a wire rack and let it sit for a minute.
 Most of the time, the cake will pop right out when you turn it, but if not, give it some time and let gravity help.

 Yes, I recommend using a gluten-free baking mix that you can use as a 1 to 1 replacement.